pete-naish/js-component-boilerplate/readme.md

 It is designed to work with component-based design and development.

-It removes the need for littering markup with JavaScript hooks, and makes it easy to pass CMS-editable variables into your component.
+It removes the need for littering markup with JavaScript hooks (you'll only need one per component), and makes it easy to pass CMS-editable variables into your component.
 Everything is neatly scoped, allowing for multiple instances to run on the same page without conflicts.
 Custom events can be fired in one component and listened to in another.

 Using `if ($(element).length)` to check an element exists before your code executes is no longer necessary.
 By design, code will only run if the component is on the page.

 ## First things first

 Everything is namespaced to avoid conflicts with plugins or anything else that might run on the page.
-There's a single global object, `{projectName}`, and all of our components sit under that: `projectName.componentName`, e.g. `projectName.gallery`.
+There's a single global object, `{projectName}`, and all of our components sit under that, e.g. `projectName.gallery`.
 The default namespace is `projectName`, so you'll need to find and replace that with whatever your app is called.
 A nice short acronym is best.

 Instances of `projectName` may be found here:
 - `.jshintrc`